guibueno/guibueno.github.io/outline.md

 Guess what?
 This has never happened.
 I spent those 10 years waiting for completion, instead of paving the way to become a fluent speaker.

 In the end, I had a certificate saying I spoke English, but I wasn't able to have a conversation in English, to communicate, to watch a movie, or to even introduce myself in English.

+### Feedback

+> nicolepf: (in the intro you should mention that you were a language teacher)

+> jhodrick [7:20 PM] Personal story, solid.
+I like the simple slides.

+> michalola [7:20 PM] cool slides!!!!!

+> jhodrick [7:21 PM] Subversive cliffhanger for your story! (edited)

+> saorig [7:21 PM] I wish I can talk to audience like you do all the time..

+> bhavanabudithi [7:21 PM] Simple slides.
+Amazing connection with the audience

+> nissa [7:21 PM]  - "usually passionate about what good at" i like this as how you present a "twist" in your story - if going to ask "why" want to learn Portuguese, give us at least some example reasons (travel, friends, whatever) (edited)

+> annwu [7:21 PM] Problem statement was very smoothly connected to what you’re gonna deal with, I like it. great flow

+> bhavanabudithi [7:21 PM] humour!

+> michalola [7:21 PM] :grinning:

+> jhodrick [7:22 PM] I love the imagery. (edited)

+> nissa [7:22 PM]  spiderman is a great reference

+> nicolepf [7:23 PM] you are great at keep the audience paying attention to what you're saying

+> martyb [7:23 PM] wonderful Touching You Screen moment, really feels like a pitch, which is great, good job just teasing your project, i'm into learn more

+> saorig [7:23 PM] I'm so intrigued by your presentation and now I really want to go visit your cube!

+> maaike [7:25 PM] I like the personal story.. might you also want to highlight your experience as a teacher even more?
+I think that gives you a lot of credibility.
+I like the landscape audit to show your understanding of the competition.
+You might also highlight that this is a multimillion (billion?) dollar industry that you are approaching it very differently (and how it's different).
+REALLY be clear about how you're differentiating it.
+As always, great presenting style.
+Total time 3:45.
+Please add name to the end of your presentation (maybe contact info as well).

+> nissa [7:27 PM] ways to get back to how you're different, maybe something like "get practice doing more than touching your screen" / "get practice ​*speaking*​ instead of touching your screen"